LimitedInfo/LifeRPG/README.md

 - add some logic to make chaining of hours focused add levels to your character.
 - could be multiplayer as well so you can see others peoples accomplishments.
+- preplanned within a thheme of what things to add.
 - or while doing activities in real life your character your doing it concurrently.
 - these levels can be used in game to do different skills and acquire different resources.
 - every level you get could be a building block to use to create something as well.